henrydaum/2nd-Brain/README.md

 ### "The Lens" (Passive Screen Capture) ▼ ▼
 A background service that periodically captures your screen activity, extracts text using Windows native OCR, and creates a searchable timeline of your digital day.
 * **How to use:** Right-click the **System Tray icon** and select **Start Screen Capture** (or toggle it in the Settings tab).
 The app will silently record your screen at the interval set in your config (default: 15s), and save the photos into a "Screenshots" Data folder, accessible in Settings.
 To automatically index the screenshots, add the path to this folder to your "Sync Directories", also in Settings.
-To search for screenshots in this folder specifically, click on the filter button in the search bar and navigate to the folder, then do a normal search.
+To run a search on this folder specifically, click on the filter button in the search bar and navigate to the folder, then do a normal search.

 ### Universal Indexing ◄ ►
 Parses and indexes a wide variety of formats including PDF, DOCX, PPTX, code files (`.py`, `.js`, etc.), images (`.png`, `.jpg`), and even Google Drive shortcuts (`.gdoc`) *(the full list is available below)*.